gdsbook/book/docs/_build/notebooks/05_choropleth.md

 </div>
 </div>

-Maximum breaks is an appropriate approach when we are interested in making sure observations in each class are as similar to each other as possible.
+Maximum breaks is an appropriate approach when we are interested in making sure observations in each class are separated from those in neighboring classes.
 As such, it works well in cases where the distribution of values is not unimodal.
 In addition, the algorithm is relatively fast to compute.
 However, its simplicitly can sometimes cause unexpected results.
-To the extent in only considers the top $k$ differences between consecutive values, other more nuanced within-group differences and dissimilarities can be ignored.
+To the extent in only considers the top $k-1$ differences between consecutive values, other more nuanced within-group differences and dissimilarities can be ignored.

 #### Box-Plot